Brain tumors in children — When all that matters is now | DW | 08.06.2020

 That's true for children, as it is for adults.

 But whether it's adults or children, the symptoms depend on where exactly a tumor is located in the brain.
-To find out, doctors use magnetic resonance imaging (MRT).
+To find out, doctors use magnetic resonance imaging (MRI / MRT).

 Doctors can learn a lot about a diagnosis by analyzing the layered images produced by an MRT.
 But they may also take a biopsy to confirm a diagnosis.